 The answers are based on our clinical experience with animals having a variety of problems requiring major oral surgery.

 Is major Surgery the correct choice for my companion?

 The answer depends on many factors; however, if trauma has occurred, major surgery may be life saving.

 Patients that have oral and maxillofacial tumors may also have life saving surgery.
 It is very important to thoroughly evaluate these patients before deciding on major surgery.
-Dr. Kressin can provide CAT scans or MR imaging and with help of a radiologist and an oncologist the optimal choice for treatment can be determined.
+Dr. Kressin can provide CAT scans or MRI imaging, and with help of a radiologist and an oncologist, the optimal choice for treatment can be determined.

 Will the surgery cause pain and discomfort for my pet?

 Once you have decided to have oral surgery treatment for your companion, pain prevention is considered very carefully.
 Please read the following to understand the best approach to manage pain.

 The recognition of pain can be difficult for a several reasons.
 We know that animals try to hide pain from us as a natural protective instinct.
 We also fail to understand our animal's communication of pain.